CharlesMuchogo/CharlesMuchogo/README.md

-### Hi there 👋
+# Hi there! :wave:

-Welcome to my github profile
+Welcome to my GitHub profile!

-I'm Charles, currently a mobile developer working with Flutter and Java
+I'm Charles, currently a mobile developer working with Flutter and Java.

-- 🔭 I’m currently working on Android applications with Java and Flutter
+🔭 I’m currently working on Android applications with Java and Flutter.
-- 🌱 I’m currently learning Golang and Kotlin
+🌱 I’m currently learning Golang and Kotlin.
-- 👯 I’m looking to collaborate on your exciting project within my techstack
+💃 I’m looking to collaborate on your exciting project within my tech stack.
-- 💬 Ask me about Flutter, Dart and Java.
+💬 Ask me about Flutter, Dart, and Java.
-- 📫 How to reach me: +254758896593
+📫 How to reach me: +254758896593
-- 😄 Pronouns: He
+😄 Pronouns: He

 <!--START_SECTION:waka-->